edu-correia/cli-cotil-nodejs-gluegun/ctl/docs/commands.md

-# Command Reference for cli-test
+# Command Reference for ctl

 TODO: Add your command reference here